Kevin Gentry: Affiliations

 Gentry serves on the board of directors of Bethany Christian Services of Virginia and the Virginia Future Business Leaders Foundation.
 He is a member of the Council for National Policy, a networking group for social conservative activists.
-Gentry served on Virginia Governor Bob McDonnell's government reform advisory committee.
+He serves as a board member of the Direct Marketing Association of Washington.
+Gentry also served on Virginia Governor Bob McDonnell's government reform advisory committee.